Skip to main content

 Restoring the Waters That Raised Us

-The Great Island Foundation is a volunteer-run nonprofit working to rebuild the ecological health of the Connecticut River estuary — one of the most important tidal marsh systems in the northeastern United States.
+The Great Island Foundation is a volunteer-run nonprofit working to rebuild the health of the Connecticut River estuary — where New England's longest river meets Long Island Sound, in one of the most important tidal wetlands in the country.

 Support Our Work